vikaspotluri123/simple-mfa/README.md

 # Simple MFA
 </center>

-> Add MFA to your app, simply.
+> Effortlessly add MFA to your app